3 Most Common Honda CR-V Problems Reported by Thousands of Real Owners

-Even the most popular vehicles offered have their share of problems.
-The Honda CR-V is one of the top-rated compact SUVs for reliability, but that doesn’t stop real owners from reporting issues with some aspects of this SUV.
-What are some of the most common Honda CR-V problems, and are they worth facing when looking for your next compact crossover SUV?
+Even the most popular vehicles aren’t perfect.
+The Honda CR-V is one of the top-rated small crossovers for reliability, but owners still experience issues.
+What are some of the most common Honda CR-V problems, and are they worth facing when looking for your next compact SUV?

 The most common Honda CR-V problems

 The three most common Honda CR-V problems owners have reported to the consumer site RepairPal are the following:

 The air-conditioning problem might be as simple as a leak in the system, the door locks might have worn tumbles from age, and the groaning noises are due to the breakdown of differential fluid.